Australian and Children’s Screen Content Review

 Over the past decade, fundamental changes have taken place in the media landscape, defined by the entry of new online services offering catch up TV, streaming, subscription video on demand and user generated video.
 Australian viewing habits have also changed as new technology offers more flexibility in how content is consumed.
 While industry changes provide new opportunities for Australia's world class screen practitioners to deliver their work to new audiences here and internationally, they have also challenged existing business models.
 In this rapidly changing environment, it is necessary to review our support and regulatory measures to ensure they remain fit for purpose in the digital era.

 The Review is being conducted jointly by us, the Australian Communications and Media Authority and Screen Australia.
-The Review will include a first-principles examination of support measures, regulations and incentives currently in place to support the production and distribution of Australian and children’s content.
+The Review will include a first-principles examination of support measures, regulations and incentives currently in place to support the production and distribution of Australian and children's content.
 The review team is consulting extensively with individuals and organisations in the sector.
-Stakeholders are invited to make submissions to the Review.

 The Terms of Reference for the Review are below.